Doeugh/Doeugh/README.md

 ## WIP Bio
 ## About Me
-Hey I'm Xander, Currently a second year student at NSCC Truro currently studying Game Programming I mainly code in C#, but I also have coded in; Python, JavaScript, and HTML (if you count that)
+Hey I'm Xander, Currently a second year student at NSCC Truro currently studying Game Programming.

+I mainly code in C#, but I also have coded in; Python, JavaScript, and HTML (if you count that)

 ## Current Projects